SebastienBerube/ofxShaderGraph/README.md

 - Compile and run ofxShaderGraph in Visual Studio or in another IDE compatible with OF

-Below, some example code showing how to add and link shader nodes
+Below, some example code showing how to add and link shader nodes.
 -------------
 ```
     void setup(const params& parameters, const appState& aState)